 Members may be organized in groups for decision-making purposes.
 Decision-making rights belong to the group, represented by a designated representative, rather than the members directly.

-Management of an LLC is set forth in the LLC’s Operating Agreement.
+The LLC’s Operating Agreement sets forth the Management of an LLC.
 Most LLCs fall into one of two categories: (1) Member-Managed or (2) Manager-Managed.

 It is possible also to have management structures that borrow from corporate organizations.
 For example an LLC Operating Agreement can provide for management by a “Board of Directors” or “Board of Managers” who then appoint officers.
 The board is usually a committee of individuals elected by the members periodically to hold meetings and oversee the direction of the LLC.